 A career in veterinary medicine gives students the opportunity to model the best in themselves through their compassionate attention to animals' health, welfare, and conservation.
 Never before has animal life been of greater interest to our increasingly urbanized society or of greater importance to our agricultural production of food.
 And, never before has our obligation to care for animals been higher.

-Early consultation with preveterinary advisors in the biology department and CLAS Academic Advising Center is strongly encouraged.
-It is also important to determine program specific requirements for the veterinary schools where you will apply.
+Early consultation with preveterinary advisors in the Biology department and CLAS Academic Advising Center is strongly encouraged.
+It is also important for students to determine program specific requirements for the veterinary schools where they will apply.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.

 In addition to completing core biology courses, preveterinary medicine students take courses in: